LJMU pioneers nursing 'transition' course for refugees

 “We all know ‘You’ll Never Walk Alone’ and I want to bring that spirit along with my experience to help people with heart and chest illnesses.
 We are all nurses no matter what our nation is.”

-Mona and Walid are part of a group of 14 refugees on the course, - four men and 10 women - with participants from Ethiopia, Iran, Philippines, Gambia, Honduras and Myanmar.
+Mona is part of a group of 14 refugees on the course, - four men and 10 women - with participants from Ethiopia, Iran, Philippines, Gambia, Honduras and Myanmar.
 A second cohort will follow later this year.

 The four-week course includes practicals in the LJMU Simulation Suites, which closely mimic a hospital environment, language work and other support to enable the refugees to attain the required registration.